dafny-lang/dafny/docs/DafnyRef/Types.md

 The natural numbers are ordinals.
 Any ordinal has a successor ordinal (equivalent to adding `1`).
-Some ordinals are _limit_ ordinals, meaning they are not a successor to any other ordinal;
+Some ordinals are _limit_ ordinals, meaning they are not a successor of any other ordinal;
 the natural number `0` and  $\omega$ are limit ordinals.

 The _offset_ of an ordinal is the number of successor operations it takes to reach it from a limit ordinal.